dvirberlo/AdvProgProj/README.md

 docker-compose -f src/docker-compose.yml run --build server-test
 ```

-## Short explanation about the program
+## Short explanation about the repository

+This repository is a monorepo that contains Web client, Android client, NodeJS web server and an internal recommendation system written in C++.
-This repository contains the implementation of a Movie Recommendation System API, which provides various functionalities for user registration, login, movie categorization, movie management, and user-based movie recommendations.
+Our system, which provides various functionalities for user registration, login, movie categorization, movie management, and user-based movie recommendations.
 The API is designed to handle movie recommendations for authenticated users and interact with an internal recommendation system written in C++.
 This system provides movie recommendations based on the user's preferences and the movies they have watched.

 ### Features